'Insane' Growth Vs. 'Crazy' Valuations: A Bottom-Up View Of The Tech Sector (Podcast) (NASDAQ:QQQ)

 - 10:45 - Chaim's proprietary earnings models: How does he arrive at his projections

-- 16:30 - 2 top tech sector ETFs go head to head: The Invesco QQQ ETF (QQQ) vs. The Technology Select Sector SPDR ETF (XLK)
+- 16:30 - 2 top tech sector ETFs go head to head: The Invesco QQQ ETF (NASDAQ:QQQ) vs. The Technology Select Sector SPDR ETF (NYSEARCA:XLK)

 - 22:30 - Hedging tech sector downside via ETFs: Shorting outright vs. inverse leveraged ETFs vs. ETF options